lucasarruda12/opt-schedule/README.md

 # opt-schedule

-CLI app written in rust to generate my class schedule for the semester, given all open classes and which ones i want to attend
+- This should take a look at the open classes for the next college semester and figure out which ones to take for The Best Schedule™.